luukvbaal/statuscol.nvim/README.md

                          -- virtual or wrapped part of a line (when v:virtnum != 0).
-    fillchar = " ",      -- character used to fill a segment with less signs than maxwidth fillcharhl = nil,    -- highlight group used for fillchar (SignColumn/CursorLineSign if omitted) }
+    fillchar = " ",      -- character used to fill a segment with less signs than maxwidth fillcharhl = nil,    -- highlight group used for fillchar (SignColumn/CursorLineSign if omitted) foldclosed = false,  -- when true, show signs from lines in a closed fold on the first line }
 }
 ```